-Hennepin County has two types of short term food licenses, regular and low risk.
+We issue two types of short-term food licenses, regular and low risk.
 Please submit your application with payment at least 10 days prior to the event.

 - The event is not a circus, carnival or fair